GNSPS/solidity-bytes-utils/README.md

 ## _Version Notes_:

+* Version `v0.9.0` has a new feature: a new "equal_nonAligned" method that allows for comparing two bytes arrays that are not aligned to 32 bytes.
+This is useful for comparing bytes arrays that were created with assembly/Yul or other, non-Solidity compilers that don't pad bytes arrays to 32 bytes.

 * Starting from version `v0.8.0` the versioning will change to follow compatible Solidity's compiler versions.
 This means that now the library will only compile on Solidity versions `>=0.8.0` so, if you need `<0.8.0` support for your project just use `v0.1.2` of the library with: